kerezsiz42/scanner-operator2/docs/DOCUMENTATION.md

 go get github.com/gorilla/websocket
 ```

-We can create a new package and its folder called `oapi` within the `internal` folder next to the controller, which will serve as a place to store everything that concerns OpenAPI and the code generation itself.
+We can create a new package and its folder called `oapi` within the `internal` folder next to the controller, which will serve as a place to store everything that concerns itself with OpenAPI and the code generation itself.

 ```sh
 $ tree internal/oapi